Autumn veggie garden

 Organic food green

 Organic green food is what it's all about.
-Queen of the anti-tumour lobby is broccoli, and here I must make a punt for the those grown in compost, and picked fresh from your own autumn veggie garden.
-Recently I had a commercial broccoli, and I'm not surprised my grandchildren turned up their noses; it was insipid and tasteless.
-I did too.
+Queen of the anti-tumour lobby is broccoli and here I must make a punt for the those grown in compost; and picked fresh from your own autumn veggie garden.

 We have three plantings of broccoli spaced about a month apart in our autumn veggie garden.
-The most mature are already forming a head, the youngest planted last week.
-We will be eating broccoli for probably the next six months, as we enjoy the shoots that continue to be formed by the branched variety.
-Helen's chicken broccoli soup recipe is to die for.
+The most mature are already forming a head, the youngest set out last week.
+We will be enjoying them for probably the next six months; the branching variety provide an abundance of shoots that continue for ages.

 Broccoli, beetroot and beans

-It's now time to consider how to plant broad beans in the autumn veggie garden..
+It's now time to consider how to plant broad beans in the autumn veggie garden.

 Broccoli plants at 1 month